Skip to content

 They used to call me Robot Girl?

 It’s true.
-They used to call me Robot Girl.
+They really did call me Robot Girl, back in the day.

 But I haven’t blogged for a while.
 Yeah, I know.

-I was uninspired and didn’t want to just subject all two of my readers to my ramblings.
+At the time, I was uninspired and did not want to just subject all two of my readers to my ramblings.
 Plus, I was looking for an actual day job.

 Robot Girl Gets A Day Job

-Well, I found one.
-It’s a temping gig for a large financial services company which shall remain nameless.
-I am a Financial Analyst, preparing and running database reports.
-The job is rather similar to several other gigs I’ve held.
-And then I will be back in Social Media full time.
+Well, I found one (several, eventually).
+The first one was a temping gig for a large financial services company which shall remain nameless.
+I was working as a Financial Analyst, preparing and running database reports.

-But I wanted to reach out, on this blog, for the first time in quite a while, to offer up some of the things I’ve learned along the way.
+But I wanted to reach out, on this blog, for the first time in quite a while, to offer up some of the things I have learned along the way.
 So gather ’round, and hopefully I can help someone else to navigate the wild world of startups.

 Some Wisdom from the Trenches